Helperbird/website/src/pages/help/how-to-auto-scroll-on-any-website-or-app.md

 ---
 new: false
-header: true
 layout: templates/new/help/post.html
-title: How to auto scroll on any website
+title: How to Use Auto-Scroll on Websites
-description: Learn how to use the auto scroll feature of the Helperbird browser extension.
+description: Discover the step-by-step guide to effortlessly enable and customize the auto-scroll functionality using the Helperbird browser extension.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+url: help/how-to-auto-scroll-on-any-website-or-app/
+name: Helperbird Staff
+tags: guideFeaturesMain
+img: assets/images2/uploads/add-a-heading.png
+date: 2016-01-04
 youtubeId: PfILiWebkuc
 cardTitle: Auto Scrolling
-featureDescription: Learn how to use the auto scroll feature of the Helperbird browser extension.
+featureDescription: Discover the step-by-step guide to effortlessly enable and customize the auto-scroll functionality using the Helperbird browser extension.
-date: 2016-01-04
-tags: guideFeaturesMain
-url: help/how-to-auto-scroll-on-any-website-or-app/
+header: true
 ---